cheukming0607/web-scraping-practice_endclothing/README.md

  1. "T-Shirts" is the most popular item listed on endclothing.com.
 It occupied 26% (8329) of all of the products (32542).
 Significantly much more than "Hoodies" (9%, 2771), and "Sweats" (8%, 2698) which followed as second and third place.
  ![<img src="dept_bar.png" width="50%"/>](dept_bar.png)

+ *The bar chart of the volume of each department*

  ![<img src="dept_pie.png" width="50%"/>](dept_pie.png)

+*The pie chart of the percentage of each department*

  2. The three most listed colors of cloth on endclothing.com are "Black" (9269), "Blue" (5629), and "Green" (3887).
  ![<img src="treemap.png" width="50%"/>](treemap.png)

+*The treemap of the colors of cloth*

  3. There is no significant difference in the median price between the top (165) and bottom (165).
  ![<img src="top_bottom_boxplot.png" width="50%"/>](top_bottom_boxplot.png)

+ *The box plot of the median price between the "top" and "bottom"*

 For the full Jupyter notebook contain all the data analysis process, please check out [here](data_analysis.ipynb)